CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 visual/inertial odometry (VIO), classification, and closed-loop control, all while only consuming 120 nW [1].
-A state-of-the-art VIO ASIC consumes 2 mW [2]---over 10,000$\times$ more power.
+A state-of-the-art VIO ASIC consumes 2 mW [2]---over 10,000 times more power.
 With such a stark difference, biology suggests vast optimization opportunities for autonomous systems.
 However, closing the gap becomes increasingly challenging; with the end of Moore's Law and Dennard Scaling, it is no longer feasible to rely on